Section III - A Spiritual Being Living in the World of Matter

 - Emotional: Every moment that we feel the feelings that come up, and reflect on them, gives us access to the eternal wisdom of our spirit.
 Becoming aware of, and feeling all our feelings, expands all the horizons of our awareness and helps us to spiritually evolve at a much faster rate.
 The kidney/bladder systems rule this dimension.

-- Causal: The fifth dimension is ruled by our acupuncture meridians, which exert enough stable pressure to maintain our auric field, a discernable energy field that extends out from the body about three feet in all directions, including above our head and below your feet.
+- Causal: The fifth dimension is ruled by our acupuncture meridians, which exert enough stable pressure to maintain our auric field, a discernable energy field that extends out from the body about three feet in all directions, including above our head and below our feet.
 Our aura, or auric field, has the shape of a big energy egg surrounding our physical body.
 It insulates us from having to experience everyone’s pain and thoughts when they are in close proximity to us, giving us autonomy to live our own life without undue influence from everyone around us.

 - Attitudinal: The sixth dimension—ruled by the endocrine system— produces hormones that stabilize our emotions and allow us to discern sensory and extra-sensory perceptions and translate them into a language our heart-ruled mind can assimilate.
 This is where we develop our attitudes about what we want to do, what we like or dislike, what we accept or reject.
 When our awareness expands into this system, our values and principles define our attitudes, thoughts and actions.

 - Enlightened: The seventh dimension is ruled by our chakras.
 Our chakras are the subtlest organs of our body, with very subtle, flower-like petals that spin faster and develop pure rainbow-like colors as we become more loving, truthful and decisive.
-The chakras are further explained in the next section.

 The organs of our sixth and seventh dimensions are our endocrine glands and the chakras they represent.
 This is the part of our bodymind where we develop our values, principles and beliefs.